RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield.rst

    Depending on which Red Pitaya board model you are using, some features of the Red Pitaya Click Shield might not be applicable.

-The clock synchronisation is compatible only with the following board models:
+The clock synchronisation is compatible only with the following board models (and their Low-Noise versions):

 - STEMlab 125-14 External Clock
 - SDRlab 122-16 External Clock